 The Franciscan Friar Luca Pacioli is considered the “father of accounting” because of his 1494 publication Summa de Arithmetrica, Geometrica, Proportioni et Proportionalita (Summa) which included a section double entry accounting.
 While accounting systems existed before Pacioli, he introduced double entry accounting as a more efficient means of keeping business records because that would lead to better business operation and profits.
 Subsequently, double entry accounting systems have contributed significantly to the rise of capitalism in Europe and the developed world.

-Coate, C. and Mitschow, M. (2018), "Luca Pacioli and the Role of Accounting and Business: Early Lessons in Social Responsibility", Jefrey, C. (Ed.)
-Research on Professional Responsibility and Ethics in Accounting (Research on Professional Responsibility and Ethics in Accounting, Vol. 21), Emerald Publishing Limited, pp. 1-16. https://doi.org/10.1108/S1574-076520180000021001
+Coate, C.J. and Mitschow, M.C.
+(2018), "Luca Pacioli and the Role of Accounting and Business: Early Lessons in Social Responsibility", Jefrey, C. (Ed.)
+Research on Professional Responsibility and Ethics in Accounting (Research on Professional Responsibility and Ethics in Accounting, Vol. 21), Emerald Publishing Limited, Bingley, pp. 1-16. https://doi.org/10.1108/S1574-076520180000021001

 Emerald Publishing Limited